 The settings in the VOLTAGE MONITORS sub-heading in the SYSTEM CHECKS column allow you to define the threshold at which a voltage is considered live, and a threshold at which the voltage is considered dead.
-These thresholds apply to both line and bus sides.
-If the measured voltage falls below the Dead Voltage setting, a DDB signal is generated (Dead Bus, or Dead Line, depending on which side is being measured).
-If the measured voltage exceeds the Live Voltage setting, a DDB signal is generated (Live Bus, or Live Line, depending on which side is being measured).
+If the measured voltage falls below the Dead Voltage setting, a DDB signal is generated (Dead Line).
+If the measured voltage exceeds the Live Voltage setting, a DDB signal is generated (Live Line).